ChijiokeElijah/Relearning-JavaScript/README.md

 ## To install this:
 - I clicked on the Extension tab on the left-side bar on my VSCode.
-- Typed the name of the extension (Live Server), inside the search bar.
 - Select the one by Ritwick Dey and click on install, wait till it  completes the installation.

 Notice a Go Live button at the bottom-bar of your VsCode, a click on this button launches your code on the Web browser and changes made in your Vscode reflects immediately it's saved.